cdhunt/PoshModules/README.md

 This module will return a [PSCredential] object from a credential stored in Windows Credential Manager.
 The Get-StoredCredential function can only access Generic Credentials.

+### StringCrypto
+Encrypt and decrypt strings.
+Optional compression for large strings.

 Qopy
 ---
 This is a binary distribution of [Qopy](https://github.com/cdhunt/Qopy).